caomuxifeng/assassinbug_classification/README.md

 ```
 The command will output predicted subfamily, genus, and species for the sample image.
 Swap `image_path` to any other file in `example/` to test additional samples.

+### External data & models (Figshare)
+- Due to GitHub file size limits, only the lightweight `densenet_121` checkpoint is bundled here.
+- The complete dataset and all trained model files can be downloaded from Figshare: https://figshare.com/s/b6729a5f514b7e8cc71b

 ## 📊 Model Performance

 ### Evaluation Metrics